Squeezing Enhancement in Lossy Multi-Path Atom Interferometers: Results

 Secondly, Eqs.~\eqref{eq:inout} offer a noteworthy distinction between the aspects related to momentum width and Doppler effects, which are incorporated in $\mathcal{Q}$, and those associated with the type and strength of entanglement in the initial state, as reflected in $\vec{P}^\mathrm{in}$ and $\Gamma^\mathrm{in}$.
 The separation of these aspects is very useful for optimisations of quantum correlations for given interferometers and, vice versa, of pulse sequences for given entangled input states, as will be demonstrated in the next section.

 Thirdly, the assumptions leading to Eqs.~\eqref{eq:inout} regarding the input state are minimal: only that the two input channels, $i=1,2$, are populated and that all atoms occupy the same mode defined by the momentum wave function $\phi(p)$, cf. Eq.~\eqref{eq:mode}.
+This assumption is based on expansion of the BEC's spatial mode in the interferometer that is needed to generate the squeezing in the first place~\cite{Szigeti}.
 No further assumptions are made about the specific quantum state.
 Therefore, these input-output relations can be applied to a wide range of input states of the form $\ket{\Phi}=f(a_1, a_1^\dagger, a_2, a_2^\dagger)\ket{\mathrm{vac}}$, where $f$ is an arbitrary function.
 This includes, for example, GHZ (NOON) states $[(a_1^\dagger)^N + (a_2^\dagger)^N]\ket{\mathrm{vac}}$ or one-axis-twisted states (OAT)~\cite{RevModPhys.90.035005},

 with $\mu\in\mathds{R}$ paramterizing the twisting strength.
 The angle $\theta$ controls a rotation of the state about the 1-axis, and will be addressed later on.
 The performance of these states will be investigated in the next section for the concrete example of a MZI.